xjseabrum/LING5448-OOAD/Project3 (FLGS)/README-FLGS.md

 ### 3. Strategy

-a set of behaviors of cashier is turned into a sets of objects.
-So, the behaviors of cashierTask is interchangeable, for example, the stack method can be change with HighestFirst or WidestFirst.
+A set of Cashier behaviors is turned into sets of objects.
+So, the behaviors of cashierTask is interchangeable.
+For example, the stack method can be changed with HighestFirst or WidestFirst.

 ```java
 public class CashierTask {
     Arrive arrive;